 The goal of this paper is to classify football fans and show the main traits of each group.
 The paper analyzes a number of related web resources such as encyclopedias, newspapers, magazines, social networks, and video materials in order to gain a deeper perception of the theme.
 All obtained information helps to describe the types of football fans and models of their behavioral styles.

 Away from football, they are workers, employers, business people, students, someone’s brother, sister, or parent.
 But under the influence of the game of football, they transform into a different category of people – fans.
 Some of them are known for backing their teams with extreme enthusiasm and others, for riots, weapons, and extreme aggression.
 They are not the same in their attitude in terms of behavior and psychological disposition.

 - TV fans.
 They make up the most numerous group of football supporters.These fans watch their favorite football teams by way of a TV.

 - Companions.
 They are not true football fans, though they might pretend to be.
-Mostly these are the girlfriends and wives of hardcore fans.
+Mostly these are the girlfriends, wives, or significant others of hardcore fans.